dakotaPPP/tidal_hackathon_database/README.md

 ## Achievements

-We're proud to share that this code contributed to our team securing the 4th position out of 64 teams at the competition! 🏆😄
+We're proud to share that this code, which contributed to our team receiving the 4th position out of 64 teams at the competition! 🏆😄

 Feel free to explore, contribute, or adapt this code for your own projects.
 If you have any questions or suggestions, don't hesitate to reach out.